Find Affordable College Courses

 While working on their Associate Degree, allied health majors at Dixie State College accumulate an average of around $22,788 in student debt.

-Red Rocks Community College did quite well in this year’s ranking of the most popular places for allied health professions students to get a associate degree.
-It came in at #7 on the list.
-Located in the medium-sized city of Lakewood, Red Rocks Community College is a public school with a moderately-sized student population.
+With a ranking of #7, Red Rocks Community College did quite well on this year’s most popular schools for allied health professions students working on their associate degree.
+Located in the medium-sized city of Lakewood, Red Rocks Community College is a public college with a moderately-sized student population.

 About 73% of the students majoring in allied health at the school are women while 27% are male.